List of content you will read in this article:

 Since all these computers and servers are interconnected together, there needs to be a way for them to know where to send the requests and data.
-As a solution, computer scientists came up with an addressing system that allows for each internet-connected device to have a unique address that other devices can use for communication.
-This addressing is provided by Internet Protocol (i.e., IP) at the network layer.
+As a solution, computer scientists came up with an addressing system that allows for each internet-connected device to have a unique address that other devices can use for communication is known as internet protocol, this kind of address is provided by it (i.e., IP) at the network layer.

 What is an IP Address?
 [Definition]

 IP stands for Internet Protocol which is “the set of rules governing the format of data sent over the internet or other network”.
 In layman’s terms, it forms the foundation of how the internet works and how different systems communicate with one another.

 An IP address is a 32-bit (for IPv4) or 128-bit (for IPv6) address which is made up of the network ID and a unique host ID.
 It acts as the identifier for each device connected to the network, which is used by the internet to differentiate between different computers, routers, and websites.